tom-seddon/acorn_mos_disassembly/docs/refresh.md

 output) will leave sideways RAM contents alone on a power-on reset - the behaviour for other Acorn MOS versions.

+## workaround for MOS 3.50r issues with Z80 second processor

+(This issue also affected original MOS 3.50.)

+If using MOS 3.50r with a Z80 second processor, you'll probably find the second processor gets stuck on boot.
+(MOS 3.20r is not affected.)
+The workaround for this: `*CONFIGURE LANG 15`.

+With ROM 15 as the language, and with no second processor or a 6502 second processor, you'll get the standard OSCLI prompt, allowing you to reconfigure things.

 # other notes

 - The new version number can be seen in the startup banner (if running